WorldVistA/VistA/Documentation/SetupTestingEnvironment.rst

 The variables found after the first configure are very straight forward.

      =====================   ======================================  ======================================
-      Variable Name               Value for Testing in Cache              Value for Testing in GT.M
+      Variable Name               Value for Testing in Caché              Value for Testing in GT.M
      =====================   ======================================  ======================================
        BUILD_DELPHI            \"On\" to build CPRS from Source       \"On\" to build CPRS from Source BUILD_TESTING                            ON                                   ON